AlexandreBanks6/CCHC_Gaze/README.md

 # Reference

-This analysis code was used for publication of:
+This analysis code is adapted from code used in:

 Banks A, Eldin Abdelaal A, Salcudean S. Head motion-corrected eye gaze tracking with the da Vinci surgical system.
 Int J Comput Assist Radiol Surg.
 2024 Jul;19(7):1459-1467. doi: 10.1007/s11548-024-03173-4.
 Epub 2024 Jun 18.
 PMID: 38888820.